beverm2391/bens-mini-dl-lib/README.md

 - [X] Test clip
 - [X] fix tensor backward __add__ method
 - [X] clean out old methods in Tensor once fully implemented and tested
+- [X] Test the MLP on a simple synthetic dataset (train/val), get it converging, add necessary methods

 ## TODO

-- [ ] Test the MLP on a simple dataset (train/val), get it converging, add necessary methods
+- [ ] test mlp on a real dataset and get it converging
 - [ ] figure out what basic layers I need to implement
 - [ ] make a sequential model class like pytorch
 - [ ] Get CE loss test passing